Former French prime minister and wife go on trial for fraud

 His wife, Penelope Fillon, has been charged mostly as an accomplice.

-A former lawmaker, Marc Joulaud, also goes on trial for misuse of public funds after he allegedly gave her a fake job as an aide from 2002 to 2007, while her husband was prime minister.
+A former lawmaker, Marc Joulaud, also goes on trial for misuse of public funds after he allegedly gave her a fake job as an aide from 2002 to 2007, while her husband was minister.

 Fillon and Joulaud both had other parliamentary assistants.